-The ASICS GT-2000 8 has seen a very significant improvement upon its earlier models and has become a runners favorite in their search for stability.
-In the past, it was criticized as too stiff and large, but recent improvements have toned down its bulk, and built upon its durability.
+The ASICS GT-2000 8 is a very significant improvement on earlier models, and has become a favorite for runners needing stability.
+In the past, this shoe was criticized as too stiff and large, but recent improvements have toned down its bulk, and built upon its durability.
 For men’s, they weigh 10.4 oz, and for women’s, they weigh 8.5 oz.

 These shoes are lightweight and fit snugly.
 They are good options for athletes with mid- to low arches who need added support.

 With foam technology called FoamFlyte, these shoes come equipped with a single layer of high-density foam as opposed to their traditional two-layer foam pieces.
-Under the heel, in addition to the FoamFlyte material, you will find an extra layer of cushioning made of gel, providing added comfort.
+Under the heel, in addition to the FoamFlyte material, you will find an extra layer of gel cushioning, providing added comfort.

-This new model has a much softer landing but provides more bounce than its predecessors.
+This new model has a much softer landing while also providing more bounce than its predecessors.
 With this new midsole and improved foam cushioning, going for short to long distances should be no issue.

-Common in previous shoes and built upon further in the GT-2000 8 shoes, is the rubber trac-tion material provided on the underside.
-Wet or dry, road or dirt, these shoes work well for practice and meets.
-The GT-2000s are built for stability and can take on a variety of condi-tions along your run.
+Common in previous shoes and built upon further in the GT-2000 8 shoes is the rubber traction material on the underside.
+Wet or dry, road, dirt, or track, these shoes work well for practice and meets.
+The GT-2000s are built for stability and can take on a variety of conditions along your run.